 He was Goenkaji's teacher and also an outstanding civil servant of Burma.

 As the principal teacher, he has been prominent in the spread of Vipassana in modern times.

 Vipassana, which means to see things as they really are, is one of India's most ancient techniques of meditation.
 It was taught more than 2500 years ago as a universal remedy for universal ills, i.e., an Art of Living.
 For those who are not familiar with Vipassana Meditation, a list of Questions & Answers is available or watch the video below for a introduction by the principal teacher, Mr. Goenka.

 The technique of Vipassana Meditation is taught at ten-day residential courses during which participants learn the basics of the method, and practice sufficiently to experience its beneficial results.

 There are no charges for the courses, not even to cover the cost of food and accommodation.
 All expenses are met by donations from those who have completed a course, experienced the benefits of Vipassana, and wish to give others the opportunity to also benefit.

 There are two Vipassana meditation centres in Taiwan: Dhammodaya in Xinshe District, Taichung City and Dhamma Vikasa in Liouguei District, Kaohsiung City.
 Courses are available throughout the year.
-Further information can be found on the Courses pages of each centre; For information about courses at many other centres and temporary sites throughout the world, please visit International Vipassana Website.
+Further information can be found on the pages of each centre; For information about courses at many other centres and temporary sites throughout the world, please visit International Vipassana Website.